iotaledger/iota-wiki/docs/participate/contribute-to-wiki/for_tws/style_guide.md

 Group paragraphs with chapters, sections, and subsections by their common topic or theme.

 Always use headings.
-Make sure that a reader can swiftly navigate through whole article by heading names only.
+Make sure that a reader can navigate the article by just looking at headings.
 Prefer unique headings over duplications.

 #### Other structures